OKESTRO-AIDevOps/nkia/docs/index.md

 - ofront.go\
   Is a main entry for creating and running the Go Gin server that serves the front user.

+> Examples

 ### orchestrator ofront ocontroller

 - ocontroller.go\
   Has functions for serving index html file and /orchestrator template page, redirecting\
-  to /orchstrate if session is present and authenticated, and Google oauth initiation along\
+  to and managing access to /orchstrate if session is present and authenticated,\
-  with callback
+  and Google oauth initiation along with callback

+> Examples

 ### orchestrator ofront omodels